· 2 min read

-ANN ARBOR, MICH. – NSF International, a global public health and safety organization, announced Dr. Hal King, Founder and CEO of Public Health Innovations LLC, as this year’s recipient of the Food Safety Leadership Award at the 2018 Food Safety Summit.
+ANN ARBOR, MICH. – NSF, a global public health and safety organization, announced Dr. Hal King, Founder and CEO of Public Health Innovations LLC, as this year’s recipient of the Food Safety Leadership Award at the 2018 Food Safety Summit.

 Each year, the Food Safety Summit Educational Advisory Board (EAB) evaluates the nominations on the basis of innovation, impact and overall contribution.
 The EAB is a highly motivated volunteer group made up of industry leaders representing all key areas that are important to food safety professionals including manufacturing, foodservice, regulatory, academia, retail and distribution.

 The 2018 Food Safety Leadership Award for Innovation and Achievement recognizes Dr. Hal King for his contributions to food safety and the protection of public health.
 Throughout his 25+ year career, he has investigated foodborne illnesses and other diseases, performed funded research on causation of diseases, worked to prevent adulteration of foods, and designed and implemented preventative controls for food safety hazards in the food industry.

 Dr. King created the EmergiProtect app, which is a proprietary hand hygiene model to help retail and other foodservice ensure emergency food safety management.
 He also authored the books Food Safety Management: Implementing a Food Safety Program in a Food Retail Business and Hazard Analysis and Risk-Based Preventative Controls Improving Food Safety in Human Food Manufacturing for Food Business.